weisongwen/11_GPS_LiDAR_NLOS_C/src/hdl_graph_slam/README.md

 ## Papers and contact
-The LiDAR Odometry part is adopted from Kenji Koide.
+The LiDAR Odometry part is adopted from Kenji Koide. if you are interested in it, you can refer to the initial package.
 Then this package is modified to compatable with sensor fusion of LiDAR and improved GNSS positioning.